Do you ever feel like a plastic bag

 Finding this balance is important because it will lead to fulfilment and happiness if you can master it.

 - Reflect: Think about how you feel right now, reading this.
 What is your current emotional state?
-In general, are your feelings often based on subjective perceptions or rigid logical reasoning?
-Knowing your inclination helps pinpoint the need for Wise Mind.
+Are your feelings often based on subjective perceptions or rigid logical reasoning?
+Knowing your inclination helps pinpoint the need for a Wise Mind.
 Think about moments where you’ve struggled finding the balance between emotion and rationale.
 Listen to yourself.

-- Areas of Need: Think about areas in your life where Wise Mind could be valuable and bring about positive change.
+- Areas of Need: Think about places where Wise Mind could be valuable and bring about positive change.
 Perhaps it’s your relationships, maybe in your career, or perhaps it’s just personal challenges you face.
-Identifying these are give you some tangible focus to base your Wise Mind practice on.
+Identifying these will give you some tangible focus on which to base your Wise Mind practice.

 - Visualise: Try this as a visualization exercise.
-Cast your mind to the future and think about what your future happiness could look like when you’ve found balance between your reasonable mind and your emotional mind.
-See yourself as happy gaining control over emotions yet still acknowledging them as important, understanding that it’s not effective to see both states of mind as two extremes, rather they are balanced.
+Cast your mind to the future and think about what your future happiness could look like when you’ve found a balance between your reasonable and emotional minds.
+See yourself as happy gaining control over emotions yet still acknowledging them as necessary, understanding that it’s not effective to see both states of mind as extremes; instead, they are balanced.

 Step 2 – Practice Wise Mind Exercises

-With a foundation laid, the next thing to do is to practice.
-We’ve heard the expression “Practice makes perfect”; I guess a more accurate way of seeing this is “Practice makes permanent” – this is what we want.
+With a foundation laid, the next thing to do is practice.
+We’ve heard the expression “Practice makes perfect,” but I guess a more accurate way of seeing this is “Practice makes permanent.”
+This is what we want.

 - Mindfulness Meditation: Start with mindfulness meditation focused on the breath.